I. Personal Information

 - NO ALCOHOL/ILLEGAL DRUGS: William Penn University is a “dry” campus.
 The use of these substances on campus is strictly prohibited.

-- NO FIREARMS, WEAPONS AND EXPLOSIVES: Firearms or any type of weapon (knives, hatchets), or explosives of any kind, including illegal items such as firecrackers and bottle rockets, are strictly prohibited at William Penn University.
+- NO FIREARMS, WEAPONS AND EXPLOSIVES: Firearms of any kind (including airsoft/bb guns, etc.) or any type of weapon (knives, hatchets), or explosives of any kind, including illegal items such as firecrackers and bottle rockets, are strictly prohibited at William Penn University.

 - PERSONAL PROPERTY: The University does not assume liability for students’ personal items that are stolen, lost or damaged.
 Students may wish to insure their personal property through their own or family insurance plans.
 The University specifically accepts no responsibility for any property left after termination of occupancy.

-- ACCESS TO PREMISES: The University will make a room check or search only under the most extreme conditions, and then in accordance with the conditions stated in the Student Handbook.
-The University shall have access to the premises at all reasonable times for purposes of safety inspection, damage, cleanliness, and for maintenance requirements.
+- ACCESS TO PREMISES: The University will make a room check or search in accordance with the conditions stated in the Student Handbook.
+The University shall have access to the premises at all reasonable times for purposes of monthly safety inspections, damage, cleanliness, and for maintenance requirements.
 The University reserves the right to enter premises without consent of the student if the University believes that an emergency exists with respect to the life of the student, or to maintain property, or so that repairs may be affected.

 - MEALS: Students living on-campus are required to be on the University meal plan.
 Meals are not served during Thanksgiving and Spring Breaks.